mrighetti-scpr/AssetHost/README.md

 <!-- To enter the Rails console, run `docker-compose run --rm ruby bin/rails c`. -->

+#### Further Development Notes

+Why not wrap the entire development environment in Docker?
+Technically, a savvy individual could easily make this happen.
+However, it's not advised because the Ember CLI build system is very slow when running in a virtualized Docker container(which is what happens when you are using Docker for Mac or Docker Machine); this is a result of file operations being very slow between the host and the virtual machine.
+It simply saves time on many fronts by having Rails and Ember installed on the development host.
+It's possible that this issue does not exist on a Linux host, but we have not tested it.

 ### Production

 It's suggested that you use Docker and a container management solution like [Rancher](https://rancher.com/).
 The `docker-cloud.yml` file can be adapted into configuration used for production.
 The `docker-compose.yml` file is intended mainly for development, not deployment.